discolabs/opensourceforshopify.com/README.md

 Open Source for Shopify
 =======================
+**NOTE:** This site is no longer maintained or operational, althought it's kept here for posterity.

 This is a collection of open source projects developed by third parties for use in the building of themes and applications for Shopify.